DTFDev/Presale-Contract/README.md

 Use the presaleStatus function to check the current status of the presale (Not started yet, Live, or Ended).

 6. Claim Refunds:
-If the presale ends and the soft cap is not reached, contributors can call the claimRefundAndReturnTokens function to claim a refund. **This is only allowed if the presale has not been reset!**
+If the presale ends and the soft cap is not reached, call the finalize presale function, this will trigger the contract into refund mode; Contributors can then call the claimRefundAndReturnTokens function to claim a refund and return their tokens. **This is only allowed if the presale has not been reset!**

 7. Finalize the Presale:
 If the presale ends, and the soft cap is reached, call the finalizePresale function to either add liquidity and lock tokens or set the presale as refunded based on the total raised amount.